Kinaxis Inc. – Annual report – 31 December 2018

 The Company recognizes a right-of-use asset and a lease liability at the lease commencement date.
 The right-of-use asset is initially measured based on the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset or to restore the underlying asset or the site on which it is located, less any lease incentives received.
 The assets are depreciated to the earlier of the end of the useful life of the right-of-use asset or the lease term using the straight-line method as this most closely reflects the expected pattern of consumption of the future economic benefits.
 The lease term includes periods covered by an option to extend if the Company is reasonably certain to exercise that option.
 Lease terms range from 2 to 6 years for offices and data centres.
 In addition, the right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.

 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Company’s incremental borrowing rate.
 Generally, the Company uses its incremental borrowing rate as the discount rate.
+Variable lease payments that do not depend on an index or rate are not included in the measurement of the lease liability.

 The lease liability is measured at amortized cost using the effective interest method.
 It is remeasured when there is a change in future lease payments arising from a change in an index or rate, if there is a change in the Company’s estimate of the amount expected to be payable under a residual value guarantee, or if the Company changes its assessment of whether it will exercise a purchase, extension or termination option.